-Those of us who spoke to you at the feast just past gave us a great deal to think about regarding our use of the next few years in order to be prepared for Christ’s return, and though the present times is not truly urgent because His return is not imminent, we can say that we do not have time to waste.
+Those of us who spoke to you at the Feast just passed gave us a great deal to think about regarding our use of the next few years in order to be prepared for Christ’s return, and though the present times is not truly urgent because His return is not imminent, we can say that we do not have time to waste.

 I mentioned on the Holy Day that that day was of particular importance to Evelyn and me, because it was the 54th anniversary of our baptism in Wayne Cole's basement in Pittsburgh, PA.
 Robert Hooves, Mr. Cole's assistant, was the man who actually performed the baptism for both of us.

-Now today is not so significant to that degree, but it was none the less the 53 time that we had kept the feast in a site other than our home.
+Today is not so significant to that degree, but it was nonetheless the 53rd time that we had kept the feast in a site other than our home.
 We did not travel to the feast the first year because we had no money to do so.
 To the best of our knowledge, Evelyn and I first heard the World Tomorrow program on either January 4 or January 11, 1959.
 I tend to think that it was on the 11th.
 Coincidentally, the first service of the then newly formed Church of the Great God was on January the 11th 1992.
 It was 33 years to the day.

 In 1959, we were members of a local Methodist church, at least partly because it afforded me the opportunity to play fast pitch softball with a fairly good league in Pittsburgh, but in addition to that, I had grown up in a Methodist family so the nearness of this Methodist church fit my needs well.